Legal Capability and Inaction for Legal Problems: Knowledge, Stress and Cost

 Hugh McDonald and Julie People use Australian national legal needs survey data to examine how knowledge, stress and cost factors whether people take action in response to legal problems.
 The findings show how deficiencies in legal capability can manifest a ‘paralysing’ effect resulting in inaction.

-Join the launch of our new short paper that explores how disadvantage shapes the experience and resolution of legal problems in Victoria.
+Our latest research uncovers critical insights into how disadvantage shapes the experience and resolution of legal problems in Victoria.

 Measuring legal capability